Multimodal Markup Document Models for Graphic Design Completion: Related Work

 \subsection{Graphic Design Generation and Completion}

-There has been an ongoing research effort in computational support for graphic design, such as layout generation~\cite{InoueLayoutDM2023,HuiUniLayout2023,TangLayoutNUWA2024,seol2024posterllama,LinLayoutPrompter2024,HoritaRetrieval2024,WengDesigen2024,ShabaniVLC2024,LinParse2023}, colorization~\cite{QiuColor2023,QiuMultimodal2023,KikuchiGenerative2023}, typography stylization~\cite{ZhaoModeling2018,ShimodaDiverse2024}, or general stylization~\cite{ShaoWebRPG2024}.
-Several previous works, like ours, infer missing parts or alternative solutions from the surrounding context.
-Completing a layout from a given partial layout is one of the common subtasks in layout generation~\cite{InoueLayoutDM2023}.
-Zhao~\etal~\cite{ZhaoModeling2018} propose a model that predicts typographic styles in web design from visual and semantic contexts.
-Recently, Shao~\etal~\cite{ShaoWebRPG2024} have presented a generative model for web page styling.
-Qiu~\etal~\cite{QiuColor2023} propose a model based on the masked prediction on multi-palette color representation for recoloring graphic design documents.
+Researchers have long studied computational support for graphic design tasks such as layout generation~\cite{InoueLayoutDM2023,NguyenDiverse2021,ChaiTwoStage2023,ShabaniVLC2024,KikuchiConstrained2021,LinAutoPoster2023}, colorization~\cite{QiuMultimodal2023,KikuchiGenerative2023}, typography stylization~\cite{ZhaoModeling2018,ShimodaDiverse2024}, and general stylization~\cite{ShaoWebRPG2024}.
+Several studies share a common goal of inferring missing parts or alternative solutions from the existing context.
+For example, completing a layout from a partially specified layout is a common subtask in layout generation~\cite{InoueLayoutDM2023}.
+Zhao~\etal~\cite{ZhaoModeling2018} predict typographic styles in web design from both visual and semantic cues.
+Shao~\etal~\cite{ShaoWebRPG2024} introduce a generative model for web page styling.
+Qiu~\etal~\cite{QiuMultimodal2023} propose a masked prediction approach for recoloring design documents based on color palette representations.

-Some studies aim to model the entire graphic design document.
-CanvasVAE~\cite{YamaguchiCanvasVAE2021} is a variational autoencoder that generates heterogeneous attributes such as type, position, size, and image content for each element in a graphic design document.
-FlexDM~\cite{InoueFlexible2023} adopts the masked prediction approach to efficiently capture relationships among elements and their attributes.
-Both models estimate the features of images and texts and then retrieve the most similar ones from the dataset.
-There is also active research into other approaches, such as generating stylized text that is placed on top of generated raster images~\cite{WengDesigen2024,JiaCOLE2024,InoueOpenCOLE2024}, to generate high-quality overall designs.
+Different from the task-specific approaches, some studies aim to model entire design documents.
+CanvasVAE~\cite{YamaguchiCanvasVAE2021} is a variational autoencoder that generates heterogeneous attributes (type, position, size, and image content) for each element in a graphic design document.
+FlexDM~\cite{InoueFlexible2023} adopts a masked prediction strategy to capture relationships among elements and their attributes.
+Both methods estimate feature representations for images and text and then retrieve similar ones from a dataset.
+These methods, however, rely on a predefined element-by-attribute grid representation, which can be inefficient for variable-length elements and type-dependent attributes.
+There is also growing interest in generating stylized text over generated raster images~\cite{JiaCOLE2024,InoueOpenCOLE2024,WangPrompt2Poster2024,ChenPOSTA2025}, focusing on producing high-quality overall designs.